 The fourth issue is the problem of universals, namely whether concepts such as “greenness” and “largeness” exist independently of human thought.
 The particular tree in front of me is green and large.
 But there are lots of other particular things that are also green or large, and thus in some sense share the more universal attribute of greenness or largeness.
 The question, then, is whether universals such as greenness and largeness exist independently of human thought in some external reality, or whether they are just products of the human mind.
 Medieval philosophers held every possible view on the subject, and in many ways the problem of universals represents medieval philosophy at its best.

 The first major medieval philosopher was Augustine (354–430), who emphasized attaining knowledge through divine illumination and achieving moral goodness by loving God.
 The details of his life are openly laid out in his autobiography, titled Confessions, which even today is considered a classic of world literature.
 He was born in the North African region of Tagaste to a devout Christian mother and pagan father.
+Many scholars believe that Augustine and his family were Romanized indigenous Africans, and thus may have had dark skin.
+As with Plotinus, skin color back then wasn't a social issue like it is now, so it would not have been noteworthy if Augustine was a person of color.
 For much of his youth, his middle-class parents' greatest concern was affording a university education for him.
 Once having attained this difficult goal, learning rhetoric at Carthage, Augustine's zeal for studying theology became his driving force.
 But first came a period of trying out life's alternatives.
 To his mother’s great displeasure, he became entrenched in a new Persian religion called Manichaeism and then joined a group of Neoplatonists.
 In both cases he sought to understand how evil could exist in a world that was created by a good God.
 The Manichaean explanation was that the material world is inherently evil, but through special knowledge from God we can rise above it.
 Neoplatonists argued that evil results from the physical world being so far removed from God, and thus absent from his goodness.

 For fifteen years he lived with a woman and fathered a son; but when his mother eventually convinced him to marry properly, he left his mistress.
 While awaiting his bride-to-be's coming of age, he took up with yet another woman and prayed his famous prayer, "Grant me chastity and continence, but not yet."
 But his marriage to either woman never transpired.
 While teaching rhetoric in the city of Milan, he attended sermons of the Bishop of that region, which gradually led to his Christian conversion.
 Returning to North Africa, he was drafted into the priesthood by the locals for his popular preaching, and later became their bishop, devoting the rest of his life to writing and preaching in that region.
 Augustine died at 75, as invading barbarian armies were tearing down the city walls of Hippo.
 Augustine’s literary output was enormous, and he may be the most prolific writer of the ancient world.
 His most famous writings are his Confessions and The City of God.
 While only a couple of his shorter works are devoted exclusively to philosophy, most notably Against the Academics and On Free Choice, many of his compositions are interspersed with philosophical content, and from these a complex system emerges.